DvdByrn/website-nonprofit-gw/README.md

-# Website for Nonprofit Groundwork Southcoast
+# Website for nonprofit Groundwork Southcoast

 This is a website that was developed as pro bono work completed for Groundwork Southcoast.